THipster/THipster-cli/CONTRIBUTING.md

 * [Issue and Pull Request Labels](#issue-and-pull-request-labels)

 ## Code of Conduct
+The THipster project adheres to the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/version/2/0/code_of_conduct/).
+All contributors are expected to uphold this code.
+The exact version of the code of conduct can be found [here](https://github.com/THipster/THipster-cli/blob/main/CODE_OF_CONDUCT.md).

 ## GitHub Worklow
 The recommended workflow is to fork the repository and open pull requests from your fork.